sgago/algomon/study.md

 Very important note: The consistency in CALM is not the same as the consistency in CAP.

 Variable assignment is non-monotonic.
-When you assign it something, the previous value is gone forever.
+When you assign something to a variable, the previous value is gone forever.
 Take a counter value that does

 write(1), write(2), write(3) => 3
 but then if they show up out of order: write(1), write(3), write(2) => 2

+We end up with the wrong value.

 In contrast, incrementing allows us to reorder in any way and still get the correct output: increment(1), increment(1), increment(1) => 3